 If you do decide to give alkaline water a try, here are a few tips and tricks to keep in mind:

-- Adding a squeeze of lemon or lime to your water can increase the alkalinity of your water.
+- Adding a squeeze of lemon or lime to your water can actually reduce the alkalinity of your water because these citrus fruits are acidic.

 - If you decide to create your own alkaline water, use distilled water.
 This may reduce the number of additives present.